A Great Paintball Outing . . . In the Rain?

 When playing paintballs in the outdoors I always recommend layers regardless of the season.
 By wearing layers you can add or remove clothing as you get warm or cold.

 The first layer I like to start with is usually a polyester layer.
 Polyesters don’t retain moisture like other natural fabrics, so it will help keep you dry in wet weather paintball.
 I will usually wear some type of polyester boxer briefs along with a polyester top.

-The next layer I normally wear would be a basketball type shorts and if it is cold enough a long sleeve shirt.
-Even if you don’t end up wearing the long sleeve to the field, I do recommend bringing it so you have it to swap into if you exterior layers get to warm, or you want an extra layer throughout the day.
+The next layer I normally wear would be basketball type shorts and if it is cold enough a long sleeve shirt.
+Even if you don’t end up wearing the long sleeve to the field, I do recommend bringing it so you have it to swap into if your exterior layers get too warm, or you want an extra layer throughout the day.

-For my upper body exterior layer I will bring a hooded sweatshirt and if it is raining I have a heavy duty rain coat.
-The coat I have just happens to be camo, but any color will do.
+For my upper body exterior layer, I will bring a hooded sweatshirt and if it is raining I have a heavy-duty raincoat.
+The coat I have just happened to be camo, but any color will do.